 c) About every tenth year a big

 been circumcised in the mean time takes place.
 Dancing is once

 again an important element of the festival.
+Many relatives and

-and the circumcised children get many presents.
+children get many presents.